 Official Fellow; Director of Studies in Natural Sciences (Biological and Physical)

 Professor of Atmospheric Chemistry

-I am a University Lecturer in Atmospheric Chemistry modelling in the Department of Chemistry.
+I am a University Professor in Atmospheric Chemistry modelling in the Department of Chemistry.
 I have been in Cambridge since September 2009 when I joined Professor John Pyle’s atmospheric modelling research group in the Department of Chemistry as “the token chemist”.
 In 2011 I started a research fellowship at Clare Hall and in 2012 I was awarded a Herchel Smith postdoctoral fellowship.
 Prior to starting my lectureship I spent the best part (in many ways) of six months working at the National Center for Atmospheric Research in Boulder, Colorado, where I never saw any bears but learned a lot about rock climbing and micro brewing.

 Life before Cambridge had many ups and downs – mainly in the form of the Mendip and Cotswold hills.
 My family and I moved from Zimbabwe (after a few months in Scotland where I was born) to settle in Bristol when I was around 5 years old.
 Although we left Zimbabwe I still ended up spending many of the summer holidays of my childhood there – exploring caves in the Matobo hills, going on safari and trying (but failing) to demolish the termite mound in my grandmother’s back garden.
 Bristol was a great home to us and I still love going back.
 In fact, I liked Bristol so much I ended up staying there to pursue my first degree (in chemistry (2006)) and my Ph.D, in the chemistry of the atmosphere (2010).